 One way to promote this content is to take an already existing resource and transfer it to a new medium.

-Notice that the call to action at the end of the presentation leads to our resource page, where visitors can download the eBook in exchange for their email address.
+The call-to-action at the end of the presentation leads to our resource page where visitors can download the ebook in exchange for their email address.
 This process is effective because it lets you work with content you have already created and turn it into something that generates leads on an entirely different platform.

-Additionally, there’s always the old-fashioned way to promote your resources: reach out to fellow entrepreneurs, bloggers, or even journalists and shoot them a personal email with your latest resource attached (hint: don’t make them opt-in!).
+Additionally, there’s always the old-fashioned way to promote your resources: Reach out to fellow entrepreneurs, bloggers, or even journalists and shoot them a personal email with your latest resource attached.

 Guest posting is always benefited by a laser focus on generating new email signups.

 You’ve heard how great companies like Buffer have benefited from guest posting (especially in the early days), but what many entrepreneurs and marketers don’t realize is readers are suffering from byline blindness — the result of an over-saturation of guest bloggers.